danielodriscoll/DevOps-Portfolio/README.md

 ## Final review and hardening

 After completing all build phases, this project went through a comprehensive code review using Claude Code.
-The goal was to treat the finished repo the way a senior engineer would on a real PR — looking for vulnerabilities, anti-patterns, and improvements I'd missed.
+The goal was to treat the finished repo the way a senior engineer would on a real PR -> looking for vulnerabilities, anti-patterns, and improvements I'd missed.

 Findings, the changes I made in response, and anything I deliberately *didn't* change (and why) are documented in [`docs/review.md`](docs/review.md).

-This step happened **after** the project was built — the code, decisions, and structure throughout the phases are mine.
+This step happened **after** the project was built, the code, decisions, and structure throughout the phases are mine.
 The review was a final quality gate, not a co-author.

 ## License